Property and Evidence

 All property release requests shall be reviewed by a Supervisor of the Grapevine Police Department.
 A property request does not guarantee the release of the property.

 All property releases require an appointment.
-If the requestor or his/her designated person fail to appear for their appointment, a certified letter will be sent to the address listed above.
-Per Texas Code of Criminal Procedure 18.17 the letter recipient has 90 days from the day the letter is received to contact Property and Evidence.
-Failure to contact Property and Evidence will result in the destruction of the property.
+Per Texas Code of Criminal Procedure Article 18.17 a certified letter will be mailed to the last known address of the owner of the property.
+The letter recipient has 90 days from the day the letter is received to claim their property.
+Failure to claim the property will result in its destruction.

 The property owner can designate someone else of their choosing to pick up their property on their behalf.
 A form must be completed and notarized before it is submitted for review.
 If the property is a firearm, the designated person will have to submit to a background check.